 Overall, the Ultrasone Pro 900i headphones have an aesthetically pleasing soundstage, especially for being closed back.
 Because of the low frequency and high frequency extension, the headphones have a really pleasant sense of height.
 The depth is particularly impressive.
 It’s more than subtle, but still not over-the-top.
 Lastly, the imaging from left-to-right is spacious and wide.

 The Ultrasone Pro 900i headphones have a high quality sound that is both informative for engineers and aesthetically pleasing for music lovers.
 However, its level of pleasingness, especially because of its unique high frequency signature is subjective.
-Some folks will love it I’m sure, others will not like it so much.
-The only way to know for yourself is to give them a listen.

 The Ultrasone Pro 900i headphones are available for the best price here: